2023 Teaching & Learning

 Work from Digital Realities, published with permission

-My collaboration with colleagues at CMU has continued, and I have made additional changes, including adopting Land Statements in my syllabi and introducing them at the start of each teaching term and during workshops and events.
+My collaboration with colleagues at CMU has continued, and I have made additional changes to my instructional materials, including adopting Land Statements in my syllabi and introducing them at the start of each teaching term and during workshops and events.
 Each step has required me to learn the historical context behind these actions and better understand my role in the Global Languages & Cultures Room as a British expat teaching in the US and as someone educated from a British, European, and Western perspective.
 This ongoing process of adaptation and unlearning has provided insight into my students and colleagues’ challenges and demonstrates solidarity and allyship.
 It is an essential part of informing and improving my teaching practice.